 Revenues for current operations are received primarily through the Polk County District School Board pursuant to the funding provisions included in the School's charter.
 In accordance with the funding provisions of the charter and Section 1002.33(17), Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
-Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of full-time equivalent (FTE) students and related data to the Florida Statutes, the Florida Education (FDOE) for funding through the Florida Education Finance Program.
-Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE and under the Florida Education Finance Program and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent students reported by the School during the designated full-time equivalent student student
+Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of full-time equivalent (FTE) students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program.
+Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE based on the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent survey periods.